 DIVISION 4: DOUBLES

 Not everyone’s a fan of these unusually-shaped flowers with their frilly rows of petals that resemble carnations.
-Nevertheless, these types of daffodils have a sweet fragrance and look great under flowering shrubs and trees.
+Nevertheless, double daffodils have a sweet fragrance and look great under flowering shrubs and trees.
 Each produces one or more blooms to a stem.
 Try pink and white Replete, tropical-colored Tahiti or soft pink Angélique.

 Double daffodil ‘Tahiti’